A Comparison of Categories of Nori Motivic Sheaves: Applications and complements

-The six functor formalism of motivic sheaves should possess no interesting autoequivalences.
-For Voevodsky motivic sheaves, this can be proved without difficulty: \begin{prop} The $2$-group $\Auteq(X \mapsto \DAct(X))$ is trivial. \end{prop} \begin{proof} Note that every autoequivalence of $X \mapsto \DA(X)$ restricts to an autoequivalence of $X \mapsto \DAct(X)$ and that, conversely, every autoequivalence of the latter extends uniquely to an autoequivalence of the former; since this correspondence is compatible with $2$-isomorphisms, it preserves trivial autoequivalences.
+\begin{proof} Note that every autoequivalence of $X \mapsto \DA(X)$ restricts to an autoequivalence of $X \mapsto \DAct(X)$ and that, conversely, every autoequivalence of the latter extends uniquely to an autoequivalence of the former; since this correspondence is compatible with $2$-isomorphisms, it preserves trivial autoequivalences.
 Hence, we have a canonical isomorphism

 and the latter is trivial as a consequence of Drew--Gallauer's Theorem~\ref{thm:Drew-Gallauer}. \end{proof}

 If the Nori realization functors $\Nri_X^*$ were known to be equivalences, this would imply the triviality of the $2$-group $\Auteq(X \mapsto \Db(\MNori(X)))$.
 Unfortunately, we are not able to confirm this expectation in full.
 Nevertheless, as a consequence of Theorem~\ref{thm:comp}, we can at least establish a weaker variant of the expected result.
 To this end, let us say that an autoequivalence $R$ of the six functor formalism $X \mapsto \Db(\MNori(X))$ is \textit{exact} if, for every $k$-variety $X$, the triangulated functor $R_X \colon \Db(\MNori(X)) \to \Db(\MNori(X))$ is $t$-exact for the perverse $t$-structure.
 Since all trivial autoequivalences are obviously exact, we can define the sub-$2$-group